 You can find out how to get through the 18-month regression well in our tips for sleep regressions.

 2. What happens during the 24-month regression?

-Your second birthday is approaching and you feel like your life has come together quite well.
+Your second birthday is approaching and you feel like your life has come together quite nicely.
 Your child takes a regular nap and maybe you can take a little more time for yourself.
 But suddenly your child starts waking up more often at night and naps are no longer a given.

 Around the second birthday, sleep can become restless again.
 During this time, your child will develop his motor skills a step further and can now run and begin to climb and jump.
 You may have also noticed that your child is playing with more concentration and is sometimes completely absorbed in their game.
 During this time, many children begin fantasy play, in which your child primarily imitates everyday situations.

 Language also continues to develop and your child may already be able to formulate their first short sentences.
 These developments are once again making life far too exciting to sleep on.
 Some children therefore skip their afternoon nap during this time.
 This often means that they are completely tired in the evening and it takes a long time to get to sleep.
 During this time, other children find it difficult to detach themselves from the day in the evening.
 Then you definitely have to build a tower, put together a puzzle or drink a glass of water before going to bed.

 Increasing independence can lead to separation anxiety again, so your child needs more reassurance again.
 This means that your child's sleep can become more restless and he or she will need your help more often at night to stay asleep by making sure that you are there afterward.